Grant McLennan: 1990–2003: Jack Frost, Far Out Corporation and solo work

-In December 1994, McLennan's released his third album, Horsebreaker Star.
+In December 1994, McLennan's released Horsebreaker Star.
 It was recorded in Athens, Georgia with American session musicians and was produced by John Keane (R.E.M., Indigo Girls, Vic Chesnutt).
-Christgau found it was McLennan's "most consistently catchy solo album" providing "30 snapshots of a resigned romantic" while "unrolling tune after sweet, simple-seeming tune."
-McFarlane praised "its wide-screen outlook, the album shifted from country rock to bright acoustic pop with a great deal of optimism and passion."
-Raggett opined that it was "more of a country/Southern rock bent...his ear for focused, sharp lyrical portraits of life and love, paired with his ever-striking crisp singing style, continues to lead the way."
+Christgau found it was McLennan's "most consistently catchy solo album" providing "30 snapshots of a resigned romantic" while "unrolling tune after sweet, simple-seeming tune".
+McFarlane praised "its wide-screen outlook, the album shifted from country rock to bright acoustic pop with a great deal of optimism and passion".
+Raggett opined that it was "more of a country/Southern rock bent...his ear for focused, sharp lyrical portraits of life and love, paired with his ever-striking crisp singing style, continues to lead the way".

-In September 1997, McLennan released his fourth solo album, In Your Bright Ray, with Wayne Connolly producing.
-AllMusic's Jack Rabid found it "returns him to his more well-trodden ground... [and] is as warm and soft as a cake out of the oven, a just-washed blanket, and an Eskimo coat."
+In September 1997, McLennan released In Your Bright Ray, with Wayne Connolly producing.
+AllMusic's Jack Rabid found it "returns him to his more well-trodden ground... [and] is as warm and soft as a cake out of the oven, a just-washed blanket, and an Eskimo coat".

 In November 1997, he formed Far Out Corporation with Ian Haug, Ross McLennan and Adele Pickvance.
-McFarlane described them as a "conceptual art group with a pop orientation."
-They issued their sole album, FOC in October 1998, which was co-produced by Tim Whitten with the group.
+McFarlane described them as a "conceptual art group with a pop orientation".
+They issued their sole album FOC in October 1998, which was co-produced by Tim Whitten with the group.

 2006: Death

-Grant William McLennan died at his Brisbane home on 6 May 2006, aged 48, from a heart attack.
+McLennan died at his Brisbane home on 6 May 2006, aged 48, from a heart attack.
 He was preparing for a party to celebrate with his fiancée, Emma Pursey; he complained of feeling unwell, and he went upstairs to rest.
 He was found dead soon after by Pursey, his flatmate and friends.
 Over 1,000 people attended his funeral, including musicians Dave Dobbyn, Bernard Fanning, Ian Haug, Lindy Morrison, Dave McCormack, Steve Kilbey, Paul Kelly and Ed Kuepper.

 Following McLennan's death, the Queensland Government established the Grant McLennan Lifetime Achievement Award, presented at the Queensland Music Awards.